Megan Joy: American Idol

 On Top Downloads night, Joy performed "Turn Your Lights Down Low" and she thought the judges were going to feel her this time but they didn't.
 The judges thought her performance was not good.
 DioGuardi said that it was not the song choice for her and she thought Adele would've been better.
 She then added that she really liked Joy but thought she was in trouble.

 On her elimination night, when Megan Joy was asked by Ryan Seacrest on what she thought about what Simon Cowell said about her performance of "Turn Your Lights Down Low" the previous night on Top Downloads Week, she said "I love you Simon, but I didn't really care", in response to him calling her performance "boring, indulgent, and monotonous".
 Simon responded, "Megan, with the greatest respect, when you said that you don't care – nor do we.
 So I'm not going to pretend that we're even going to contemplate saving you."
 Joy had never been in the Bottom 3 prior to her elimination.

 Despite all the bickering though, Joy says that she and Cowell remain on good terms.
 After her elimination, she says they both laughed and he told her that he enjoyed watching her.

 Joy performed a duet of "Pretty Flowers" with Michael Sarver in the finale.

 Cowell said to Extra in an interview after Megan Joy's elimination, that he would not have used the judge's save on contestant Anoop Desai because he had a feeling Desai was going to be in the Bottom 3 again next week in the Top 6 and the judge's save was only available until the Top 5, so he instead saved Matt Giraud, but it could have been Megan Joy instead.
 Joy has revealed during an after-Idol interview with TV Guide that there is a possibility that she "obviously blew" her chance at being saved from elimination.

-While on the show, Megan developed a unique trademark twisty dance that she does while singing.
+While on the show, Megan developed a trademark twisty dance that she does while singing.
 After performing "Rockin' Robin" during Michael Jackson week on American Idol, Megan also shouted "Caw Caw!" at the end of the song which has now become her trademark as well.

 DioGuardi mentioned on an appearance on The Tonight Show with Jay Leno that Megan Joy was one of her favorite two singers in the competition with the other one being Adam Lambert, and Cowell has also expressed numerous times that Joy is one of his favorites.